kyletolle/the-mechanism-collection/index.md

 purged Herself of usurpers and encroachers.

 And so we shall find ourselves, battling for a place on which we have no claim.
-Ever waring, never conquering.
+Ever warring, never conquering.
 Striving to thwart Her designs by blasting, marring, delving deeper.
 Though, what are tunnels but graves in which to fall, and mountains but dirt to be cast over us?